liviutudor/picture-this/README.md

 # picture-this
-Simple image processing routines in Java
+Simple image processing routines in Java.

+Allows for resizing images and overlaying them.